Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In nine games over the last 10 matchups when favored by bookmakers, the Rays have a record of 7-2.
+- In nine games as the favorite over the last 10 matchups, the Rays have a record of 7-2.

-- In their last 10 games with a total, the Rays and their opponents are 4-4-2 when it comes to hitting the over.
+- When it comes to hitting the over, the Rays and their opponents are 4-4-2 in their last 10 games with a total.

-- In their last game with a spread, the Rays covered the spread.
+- The Rays covered in its most recent game with a spread.

 Rays Betting Records & Stats

-- The Rays have a 19-2 record in games they were listed as the moneyline favorite (winning 90.5% of those games).
+- The Rays have gone 20-2 in games they were listed as the moneyline favorite (winning 90.9% of those games).

-- Tampa Bay has a 16-1 record (winning 94.1% of its games) when it has played as moneyline favorites of -150 or shorter.
+- Tampa Bay has won all 16 games it has played as moneyline favorites with odds of -175 or shorter.

-- The Rays have an implied moneyline win probability of 60% in this game.
+- The Rays have an implied moneyline win probability of 63.6% in this matchup.

-- Tampa Bay has combined with opponents to hit the over on the total 12 times this season for a 12-7-3 record against the over/under.
+- Tampa Bay has had an over/under set by bookmakers 23 times, and have combined with opponents to go over the total in 13 of those games (13-7-3).

-- The Rays have played four games with a set run line, and have covered each time.
+- The Rays have played four games with a set run line, and have covered them all.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.